Budibase/website/content/blog/updates/v3/launchweek/day3.md

 We can create as many parallel Branches as we like or even Branches within Branches.

-Each Branch begins with a **Run Condition**.
-Adjacent Branches are evaluated from left to right.
-When the first Run Condition evaluates to true, the branch will be executed.

 Budibase Automations are now fully optimized for handling advanced use cases—like multi-step approvals, working with API responses, or categorizing and routing tickets.

 ![Two branched in Budibase automations](https://res.cloudinary.com/daog6scxm/image/upload/v1730386001/campaigns/3.0/day%203/branching_djgn0q.webp)